 Our selection of indicators is also practically constrained by current data availability.
-This, plus different rights challenges in high income OECD countries versus most other countries, led to our creation of two separate sets of scores using two different assessment standards: one standard relevant to the majority of countries, our "low- and middle-income" assessment standard, and the other most relevant to high income countries, our "high-income" assessment standard.
-For example, the high-income assessment standard includes a measure of the quality of schooling, performance on the Program for International Student Assessment (PISA) Mathematics, Science and Reading, among the education indicators.
-The quality of education is no less a concern for all other countries, it is just that there is no measure with broad coverage available at this time for low- and middle-income countries.
-Regarding relevance, ensuring all students complete primary school is not an issue for high-income OECD countries, so although this is an indicator we use in our low- and middle-income assessment standard, it is not included in our high-income assessment standard.
+This, plus different rights challenges in high income OECD countries versus most other countries, led to our creation of two separate sets of scores using two different assessment standards: one standard relevant to the majority of countries, our "low-and middle-income" assessment standard, and the other most relevant to high income countries, our "highincome" assessment standard.
+For example, the high-income assessment standard includes a measure of affordable housing.
+Affordable housing is no less a concern for all other countries, it is just that there is no measure with broad coverage available at this time for low-and middle-income countries.
+Regarding relevance, ensuring all students complete primary school is not an issue for high-income OECD countries, so although this is an indicator we use in our low-and middle-income assessment standard, it is not included in our high-income assessment standard.